I cannot get the rig to talk to the computer

 The most likely problem areas are

-2) the COM port number is not correct.
-See here for changing the COM port number.
+1) the COM port number is not correct.
+See here for changing the COM port setup.

-9) An unlikely problem is that the rig requires a CPU reset to sort out some oddity that has lodged itself in its memory.
+3) An unlikely problem is that the transceiver requires a reset to sort out some oddity that has lodged itself in its memory.